What is an IIoT Platform?

 - IT infrastructure, as well as the software that enables connectivity, control, and application development.

-They also include all of the software necessary to develop application integrate into existing systems of record.
+They also include all of the software necessary to develop applications integrate into existing systems of record.
 Platform software can include everything from:

 - Operating system